aiblocks/docs/guides/walkthroughs/how-to-complete-stellar-toml.md

 There is one field in the Account Information section required for *all* token issuers:

-* `ACCOUNTS`: A list of **public keys** for all the Stellar accounts associated with your asset.
+* `ACCOUNTS`: A list of **public keys** for all the AiBlocks accounts associated with your asset.

 Listing your public keys lets users confirm that you, in fact, own them.
-For example, when https://google.com hosts a stellar.toml file, users can be sure that *only* the accounts listed on it belong to Google.
-If someone then says, "You need to pay your Google bill this month, send payment to address GIAMGOOGLEIPROMISE", but that key is not listed on Google's stellar.toml, then users know to not trust it.
+For example, when https://google.com hosts a aiblocks.toml file, users can be sure that *only* the accounts listed on it belong to Google.
+If someone then says, "You need to pay your Google bill this month, send payment to address GIAMGOOGLEIPROMISE", but that key is not listed on Google's aiblocks.toml, then users know to not trust it.

 Several other fields are useful for compliance with other [SEPs][seps] — for more information, see